feather-wallet/feather-docs/content/_guides/first_start.md

 Feather automatically detects the presense of a [local node](local-node) on the default port.

 Feather does not manage a local node for you.
-If you want to run a local node, follow the steps for your operating system to set one up.
+If you want to run a local node, follow the steps in [this guide](https://moneroguides.org/tutorials/01x02-setting-up-your-own-node/) for your operating system to set one up.

 ## How should Feather route its network traffic?